 This elective will extend you beyond the Science Chemistry Core.
 You will delve into the nitty gritty of bonding and what happens when different elements come together.
 It will challenge you to apply your theoretical knowledge to scientific method, particularly the design and implementation of scientifically controlled experiments.
-The laboratory will become a hive of activity as you trial titrations, conjure combustion reactions and summon solubility reactions.
-You will gain a deeper understanding of these types of chemical reactions on a molecular level and what factors influence the rate of chemical reactions.
+The laboratory will become the hive of activity as you trial titrations, conjure combustion reactions and summon solubility reactions.
+You will gain a deeper understanding of these types of chemical reactions on a molecular level and what factors influence the rate of chemical reactions on a molecular level and what factors influence the rate of chemical reactions.
 Choosing the Chemistry elective will put you in the best possible position to catalyse your best outcomes in Unit 1 and 2 Chemistry next year.
-Topics you will investigate include; bonding, organic chemistry, chemical reactions including acid-base and combustion reactions, solubility and reaction rates.
+Topics you will investigate include bonding, organic chemistry, chemical reactions including acid-base and combustion reactions, solubility and reaction rates.

-- Physics component
+Physics component